Rasmus-Dahlkvist/rock-paper-scissors/README.md

 #### Footer
 - At the bottom of the page we have a simple footer that contains :
-    - A font icon link to [GitHub](https://github.com/Rasmus-Dahlkvist)
+    - A font icon link to my [GitHub](https://github.com/Rasmus-Dahlkvist) page
-    - A font icon link to [LinkedIn](https://www.linkedin.com/in/rasmus-dahlkvist-b11670247/)
+    - A font icon link to my [LinkedIn](https://www.linkedin.com/in/rasmus-dahlkvist-b11670247/) page
     - Links turn yellow when hovered.

 ![Rules Link + Footer Image](readme-images/new-footer.png)